 Parking Cost: $10 per vehicle for a 7-10 day pass

-Padre Island stretches from Corpus Christi down to the resort community of South Padre Island.
-It is home to the newest Schlitterbahn waterpark!
+Padre Island family beaches stretch from Corpus Christi down to the resort community of South Padre Island.
+It is home to Schlitterbahn waterpark!
 The Padre Island National Seashore is part of the global effort to help recover populations of threatened and endangered sea turtles.
 There are several programs during the year, including bird watching walks.
 Kids can earn an official Junior Ranger Badge and certificate through the National Park Service.
 Padre Island is known for horseback riding.
 You can rent a horse and explore the coast on horseback.